vyos/vyos-documentation/docs/interfaces/vxlan.rst

 .. code-block:: sh

-  set interfaces ethernet eth1 vif 241 bridge-group bridge 'br241'
-  set interfaces vxlan vxlan241 bridge-group bridge 'br241'
+  set interfaces bridge br241 member interface 'eth1.241' set interfaces bridge br241 member interface 'vxlan241'

-Binds eth1 vif 241 and vxlan241 to each other by putting them in the same bridge-group.
-Internal VyOS requirement.
+Binds eth1.241 and vxlan241 to each other by making them both member interfaces of the same bridge.

 .. code-block:: sh